Situation-Aware Interactive MPC Switching for Autonomous Driving: Controller Comparison and Switching Strategy

 \subsection{Switching interactive MPCs as needed}

-Table~\ref{tab:comparison} shows that higher levels of interactive controller lead to increased computational time.
-Specifically, the computational burden of the implicit dual MPC is over 20 times greater than that of the robust MPC. \shuhao{Dual MPC is computationally intensive, especially in realistic traffic scenarios with multiple vehicles and complex environment.
-Although more powerful hardware or efficient algorithms can help accelerate computation, deploying dual MPC in all situations would consume limited and valuable onboard computational resources and energy.} However, the majority of driving does not involve strong interaction with other agents.
-Given this, it is essential to adaptively select the appropriate level of interactive controller based on the real-time situation.
+Table~\ref{tab:comparison} shows that higher-fidelity interaction modeling improves performance but increases computational time.
+Specifically, the computational burden of the implicit dual MPC is over 20 times greater than that of the robust MPC.
+Although more powerful hardware or more efficient algorithms can help accelerate computation, deploying dual MPC at every step would waste scarce onboard compute and energy.
+However, most driving situations do not require strong interaction with other agents.
+We therefore select the controller adaptively based on the driving situation.

 \algrenewcommand{\algorithmicrequire}{\textbf{Input:}}